codingMustache/codingMustache/README.md

 ## Joke of the Day

-How many optometrists does it take to change a light bulb?
-1 or 2?
-1... or 2?
+How does a dyslexic poet write?
+Inverse.

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+The C programming language was created by this American computer scientist.
- 1. Secure
+ 1. al-Khwārizmī
- 2. Schottky
+ 2. Tim Berners Lee
- 3. Shamir
+ 3. Willis Ware
- 4. Stable
+ 4. Dennis Ritchie

 <details>
   <summary>Answer</summary>
-  Shamir
+  Dennis Ritchie
 </details>